bess-cater/ARMemory/README.md

 2. For this project, we especially rely on Microsoft Azure cognitive services; the package must be downloaded from [here](https://learn.microsoft.com/en-us/training/modules/azure-speech-services-tutorials-mrtk/3-exercise-integrate-speech-recognition-transcription) and imported into the Unity project.

-3. To use the sevices, provide your Speech SDK credentials [here](https://github.com/bess-cater/ARMemory/blob/f78a0cc03d5d60fe30c17de5d33ab57b0dde0744/client/MRTK.Tutorials.AzureSpeechServices/Scripts/LunarcomController.cs#L18).

-4. Open the [retrieval scene](https://github.com/bess-cater/ARMemory/blob/f78a0cc03d5d60fe30c17de5d33ab57b0dde0744/client/scenes/retrieval.unity).
+3. Open the [retrieval scene](https://github.com/bess-cater/ARMemory/blob/f78a0cc03d5d60fe30c17de5d33ab57b0dde0744/client/scenes/retrieval.unity).
 If everything is set right, you will see the following layout:

 ![layout](img/layout.png)

+4. To use the sevices, provide your Speech SDK credentials.

-5. Do not forget to [set your IP and port](https://github.com/bess-cater/ARMemory/blob/f78a0cc03d5d60fe30c17de5d33ab57b0dde0744/client/scripts/SocketClient.cs#L42)!
+5. Do not forget to [set your IP and port](https://github.com/bess-cater/ARMemory/blob/09007dda99f5df36fecb546ef34f9f129e746d1f/client/Assets/myscipts/SocketClient.cs#L42)!

 6. Before the build, make sure that **InternetClient**, **Microphone**, and **SpatialPerception** capabilities of the Publishing settings are enabled.